vkom56000/cse15l-lab-reports/lab5.md

 ```

 This method find the number of text files in a directory that are edited within 30 days and removes them.
-The command can be adjusted to remove differne types of files by chaning the txt part.
+The command can be adjusted to remove differnet types of files by chaning the txt part.
 It can also be adjusted to have a different time frame instead of 30 days.
 In the example above the written_2 directory was used but any directory can be used.
 This method removed all the files in the written 2 directory because I just cloned the directory so all the files would be edited within 30 days.

 ```
 vkom5@DESKTOP-CL5JJTR MINGW64 ~/Downloads/docsearch (main)